zpg6/SwiftUIPolygonGeofence/README.md

 ### Swift Package Manager

 Xcode 11 includes support for Swift Package Manager.
-In order to add Connectivity to your project in Xcode 11, from the File menu select Swift Packages and then select Add Package Dependency.
+In order to add SwiftUIPolygonGeofence to your project in Xcode 11, from the File menu select Swift Packages and then select Add Package Dependency.

 A dialogue will request the package repository URL which is: